elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 Look at him closely.
 Strip away the centuries of myth, the golden halos of art, and the titles of theology.
 Look at the man.

 He is sixty-three years old.
 The journey has etched deep lines of weariness onto his face.
-His beard is thick, peppered with the white hairs of age and the dust of the road.
-His skin is bronzed by a lifetime under the Arabian sun.
-He sits with a posture that is straight but relaxed, moving in rhythm with the gait of his mount.
+His beard is thick, ==peppered with the white hairs of age and the dust of the road.
+His skin is bronzed by a lifetime under the Arabian sun.== He sits with a posture that is straight but relaxed, moving in rhythm with the gait of his mount.

 He wears no crown.
 There is no purple silk draped over his shoulders.
 He carries no scepter.
-He is dressed in the same simple, unstitched white cloth as the humblest shepherd in the crowd.
-If you did not know who he was, you might mistake him for an elder from a passing caravan.
+He is dressed in the same simple, unstitched white cloth as the humblest shepherd in the crowd. ==If you did not know who he was, you might mistake him for an elder from a passing caravan.==

 His she-camel, Qaswa, plods forward with a steady, unhurried step.
 She, too, is tired.
 He reaches down, stroking her dusty neck with a calloused hand, a quiet gesture of thanks to the beast that carries him.